Old Shep: Cultural references

 Led Zeppelin's 1970 song "Bron-Y-Aur Stomp", which is about Robert Plant's dog, mentions "Old Shep" in the line "When you're old and your eyes are dim / Ain't no Old Shep gonna happen again."

 In the British TV sitcom Only Fools and Horses, "Old Shep" is Del Boy's favourite song about a dog.
 In the 1982 Christmas special "Diamonds Are for Heather," Del gets a local mariachi band to sing "Old Shep."
 At the end of the episode, after being dumped by Heather, he pays some Christmas carol singers to sing the song to cheer himself up.
 In a later episode, "Modern Men," Del has "Old Shep" as the "on hold" music on his mobile phone, plus it plays on the radio in Sid's café in "The Long Legs of the Law."
 The song was also heard in the third episode of the prequel series Rock & Chips, "The Frog and the Pussycat", when Del was listening to the song in a bar.

 In the 1987 episode "Oh, Brother" of American sitcom Family Ties, it is revealed that Steven Keaton's older brother, for amusement, would hold down Steven and make him listen to "Old Shep" when both were children, knowing that the song would always make Steven start crying.
 (Series creator Gary David Goldberg later revealed that this was based on his own childhood, when his real-life older brother would do this to him.)
 At the end of the episode, Steven and his son, Alex P. Keaton, listen to the song, and both start crying.

+In The Waltons episode "The Fighter" (S4E3, 1975), Grandpa Zebulon Walton sings the last verse of "Old Shep" in reference to the Walton family dog, Reckless, who is lying fast asleep in the yard.